Articles

 - How building carriage doors is like baking a pie

 My good friend Nancy, whose reputation for baking is legendary, recently came back from a pie-baking workshop.
-Her husband Jim confessed that he had been skeptical that she would learn anything new, because her pies were already “to die for”. apple pie a la mode Jim proceeded to tell me, rolling his eyes upward and unconsciously swallowing, that this new pie is “PHENOMENAL”.
+Her husband Jim confessed that he had been skeptical that she would learn anything new, because her pies were already “to die for”.
+Jim proceeded to tell me, rolling his eyes upward and unconsciously swallowing, that this new pie is “PHENOMENAL”.

 “If I had known I was going to see you,” he said, “I would have saved you a little piece.”
 Right.

 Anyway, among the secret ingredients and ancestral techniques, Nancy told us about one step in pie-building that caught my imagination.
-She said pie crust in the panthat when you get the bottom crust in the pan, and all the ingredients are ready to put in, you first take a moment to “fill the shell with intention.”
+She said that when you get the bottom crust in the pan, and all the ingredients are ready to put in, you first take a moment to “fill the shell with intention.”
 The pie is being crafted for a purpose.
 What do you hope to accomplish with it?
 Blessing on someone?
 Comfort for a hurt?
 Celebration of a joy?
 Let the pie be filled with that intention first.
-Apple pie filling in the pan

 I like that.
 That’s what I do when I am crafting carriage doors.
 I think about the doors I am about to build.
 Will they enclose a workshop full of sawdust and projects?
 An artist’s studio with sunlight streaming through the glass?
 A kids’ play room with toys and games strewn on the carpeted floor?
 I like to think about that use, and picture the doors creating a space to fulfill a specific dream.